qgis/qgis-feed/README.md

 A set of test data will be automatically loaded and the application will be available at http://localhost:8000

-To enter the control panel http://localhost:8000/admin the credentials are `admin`/`admin`
+To enter the control panel http://localhost:8000/admin, two test users are available:

+- Super Admin: the credentials are `admin`/`admin`
+- Staff (News Entry Author): the credentials are `staff`/`staff`